 Description Project Budget Amount Assumptions / Comments Primary Clariifier & Gravity Thickener Rehabilitation Construction & Engineering \$6,600,000 Much of the equipment associated with the Authority's primary clarifiers and gravity thickener is approaching or has exceeded the end of it's useful life and is in need of replacement.
 This project will also incorporate some odor control aspects, and is scheduled to be completely funded with a low interest IEPA SRF loan.
-It is anticipated this project will be bid in early 2023 and completed in 2023 Administrative Parking Lot/Bemis Road Improvements The Administrative Parking Lot, where most visitors park, is long overdue for reproject will redesign and reconstruct the parking lot.
-In addition, the Authority is Primary Sludge Line Direct Digester Feed \$460,000 In conjuction with the Primary Clarifier Project, the Authority will be re-implementing a pipeline to deliver primary sludge directly to the digester, resulting in better operational performance, and less odors.
+It is anticipated this project will be bid in early 2023 and completed in 2023 Administrative Parking Lot/Bemis Road Improvements \$500,000 The Administrative Parking Lot, where most visitors park, is long overdue for replacement.
+This project will redesign and reconstruct the parking lot.
+In addition, the Authority is contributing some of the cost to reconstruct Bemis Road since the majority of the truck traffic the roadway see's is attributed to the Authority's operations.
+Primary Sludge Line Direct Digester Feed \$460,000 In conjuction with the Primary Clarifier Project, the Authority will be re-implementing a pipeline to deliver primary sludge directly to the digester, resulting in better operational performance, and less odors.
 Facility Plan Study \$200,000 Per the Intergovernmental Agreement that created the Authority, the Authority is to conduct a Facility Planning study every 5 years to gain a better outlook on it's 10 year captial plan.
 The last Facility Plan was completed in 2019.
 This years Facility Plan will focus heavily on the upcoming Biological Nutrient Removal Project Plant Equipment Rehabiliation \$1,247,535 The majority of the funds are budgeted towards rehabilitating the Authorities interceptors.
 This is a continuation of work that is being completed in 2023.
 This budget item also includes \$100k towards media used to clean the gas that burns in the Combined Heat and Power Units Small Capital Projects \$325,000 This budget item consists of small capital projects that have totaled up to a substantial amount.
 Some of these projects include new equipment, a solar feasibility study, interior LED projects, and more.
 Top Large Projects \$9,332,535